jones139/parkrunDb/README.txt

       'results' - produce a version of the parkrun results table from the database, 'volstats' - calculate statistics related to volunteering (it also does time on feet).
       'runstats' - calculate statistics on runs - in particular the standard deviation of run time (with outliers removed) used for the 'consistency' award.
+      'annual' - produce a folder with html file and images for an annual summary.

-The output is not pretty - just lists of numbers which you have to turn into something presentable, sorry!
+The output is not pretty for many of the options - just lists of numbers which you have to turn into something presentable, sorry!
+This is what the 'annual' option attempts to do.

 for 'volstats' the output is:
     Name,